LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 -Wstrict-prototypes
 -Wmissing-prototypes
 ```

 There is also a built in ASAN in gcc by using `-fsanitize=address`.
 This is a very helpful flag for catching those pesky buffer overflows or off by one errors.
 Note that you should not ship out your code with ASAN enabled since it is for debugging memory and adds overhead.
 In recent development, GCC now comes with a static analyzer with the `-fanalyzer` option family if gcc is configured to use it.
 This option looks at program flow, and tries to find bugs like double frees and leaked open files.
 It can even help with rule 1 wth the `-fanalyzer-too-complex` flag which warns the user if the internal limit is reached.
-For a list of static analyzers Spinroot shows some here (Spinroot Static Analyzers for C)[https://spinroot.com/static/].
+For a list of static analyzers Spinroot shows some here [Spinroot Static Analyzers for C](https://spinroot.com/static/).

 #### Java